Student Rights and Responsibilities

 Policy Statement H - Skateboarding

-Skateboarding (See Section D.15.) - The use of skateboards, roller skates, in-line skates, and bicycles on stairways, walls, planters, parking bumpers, and similar objects is prohibited.
-The use of skateboards, roller skates, in-line skates, and bicycles for the purpose to perform acrobatic stunts anywhere on campus is prohibited.
-Students, faculty, and staff engaging in such activities will be subject to disciplinary action, while others not part of the University community will be removed from campus.
-Nothing in this policy prohibits the safe use of the listed items.
+Skateboarding - The use of skateboards, roller skates, in-line skates, bicycles, scooters and motorized scooter devices on stairways, walls, railings, planters, parking bumpers and similar objects is prohibited.
+The use of skateboards, roller skates, in-line skates, bicycles, scooters and motorized scooter devices in academic, residential or administrative buildings is strictly prohibited.
+The use of skateboards, roller skates, in-line skates, bicycles, scooters and motorized scooter devices to perform acrobatic stunts anywhere on campus is prohibited.
+Students, faculty and staff engaging in such activities will be subject to disciplinary action, while others not part of the University community will be removed from campus.
+Nothing in this policy prohibits the safe use of these listed items, including those approved as an accommodation by the Office of Disability Resources.

 Policy Statement I - Misuse of Electronic Devices